-While research attention has recently been drawn to geo-social group queries (e.g., \cite{liu,yang12}), existing works tend to impose some \emph{loose} social constraint in the query.
-More specifically, in \cite{liu} the circle-of-friend query targets at finding a set of $k$ users such that the maximal weighted spatial and social distance among the users is minimized.
-Since the social constraint is only approximated by the social distance, users in the result group could have diverse social relations.
-For example, it is possible that most users in the result group are not familiar with each other.
+While research attention has recently been drawn to geo-social group queries (e.g., \cite{liu,yang12}), existing works only impose some \emph{loose} social constraint on the query.
+For example in \cite{liu}, the circle-of-friend query targets at finding a set of $k$ users such that the maximal weighted spatial and social distance among the users is minimized.
+Since social distance is only one of the two factors, users in the result group could have very distant or diverse social relations.
+In an extreme case, no users in the result group are familiar with one another but they are so spatially close that the overall intra-group distance is minimum.
 As an improvement, the socio-spatial group query proposed in \cite{yang12} aims to find $k$ spatially close users among which the \emph{average} number of unfamiliar users does not exceed a threshold $p$.
-While the use of threshold $p$ effectively reduces the chance of including unfamiliar users in a result group, the intended social atmosphere in the group may not be achieved, as there is no guarantee on the \emph{minimum} number of friends a group member can get.
-In the worst case, some user may be unfamiliar with all other users (see experiment results in Section~\ref{sec:overall}).
-Moreover, both queries require tailor-made user inputs.
-For example, \cite{liu} imposes a unified metric for social and spatial distances, and the average unfamiliar number in \cite{yang12} is hard to choose as different users may have different preferences in getting along with unfamiliar people.
-Finally, these works mainly focused on in-memory processing (e.g., improving the user scanning order and filtering the candidate combinations), and pay little attention to external-memory indexes.
-Therefore, they cannot adapt to large and real-world LBSNs.
+While the use of threshold $p$ effectively reduces the occurrence of unfamiliar users in a result group, there is no guarantee on the \emph{minimum} number of users a group member is familiar with.
+In the worst case, as shown in our experiments in Section~\ref{sec:overall}, some user may be unfamiliar with all other users in the group.
+Moreover, both queries require tailor-made user inputs --- \cite{liu} imposes weights on social and spatial distances, and \cite{yang12} needs to set a unified threshold $p$ for all users in the group even though different users may have varied tolerance of unfamiliar users surrounded.
+Finally, these works mainly focused on in-memory processing (e.g., improving the user scanning order and filtering the candidate combinations), and cannot be adapted to external-memory indexes.
+Therefore, they cannot work for large-scale and real-world LBSNs.